FridaWikell/kalmar-stadsmission/README.md

 The favicon is from [Favicon](https://favicon.io/emoji-favicons/red-heart) with license [CC BY 4.0 DEED.](https://creativecommons.org/licenses/by/4.0/)
 The symbols in the footer and the hamburger icon in the navigation menu (when a small device is used) are from [Fontawesome.](https://fontawesome.com/)
+To generate the color palette, [Coolors](https://coolors.co/) was used.

 ## Acknowledgements